bbauska/meta-react-basics/README.md

 The installation and setup might take a few minutes.

-Here&apos;s the output of executing the above command:
+Here's the output of executing the above command:

 The installation and setup might take a few minutes.

-Here&apos;s the output of executing the above command:
+Here's the output of executing the above command:

 ```
 > Creating a new React app in /home/pc/Desktop/firstapp.